 Ms. Lamb was the Resident Assistant Director for Seattle Opera.
 Productions included Attila (Bernard Uzan, dir), Orpheus and Eurydice (Jose Maria Condemi, dir),Madama Butterfly (Peter Kazaras, dir.) and Turandot (Renaut Doucet, dir.).
 Ms. Lamb was Assistant Director to Bernard Uzan for his production of La Voix Humaine/Pagliacci at Opera Cleveland.
 She also directed Toledo Opera’s production of La Traviata and joined the artistic team of Faust at Arizona Opera as Assistant Director.

-Upcoming, Ms. Lamb returns to Palm Beach Opera to direct La Bohème and then returns to UMKC for a production of Little Women.
-The season continues with her debut at Dayton Opera directing The Pearl Fishers and La Cenerentola for Bar Harbor Music Festival.
+Upcoming, Ms. Lamb returns returns to UMKC for a production of Little Women.
+The season continues with her debut at Dayton Opera directing The Pearl Fishers, Elixir of Love with Nightingale Opera Theatre and La Cenerentola for Bar Harbor Music Festival.